Spring Cleaning and Notes on Homeschooling

 Related: What the district head truancy officer told me

-My 12 year-old son Jared is being mentored by a computer programmer – a teacher at a nearby college – who was also homeschooled and loves Jared’s passion for programming.
+My 12 year-old son is being mentored by a computer programmer – a teacher at a nearby college – who was also homeschooled and loves JD’s passion for programming.
 (He wanted to learn the Python programming language but I couldn’t find a class for him to join.
 The only thing I found was a group that could be hired to come in and train your employees for a large sum, so instead I had to find and hire a private tutor.)
 They are presently working together on building an application that will help our business clients.
 He also plays trombone in the school band and is involved in an after school club for smarty pants.

 My 13 year-old daughter is volunteering her services for handling some of the secretarial responsibilities of a national organization with which my husband works.
 She is also involved (with most of her siblings) in EVMCO, a choral organization which just released an album last fall that hit #1 on the Billboard charts in the traditional classical category.
 She just hosted an “Oh Stuff and Nonsense” party for other 13-15 year old homeschooled girls in the area, and is an avid reader.